 Finally, ensure that unwanted or inappropriate objects are out of frame.
 When choosing where to record, the two best background options are a solid wall or open background.
-Avoid any background with lots of detail, patterns, or distractions.
-You want the focus of the video to be on you and not on whatever is around you.
+Avoid any background with lots of detail, patterns, or distractions, so the focus of the video can be on you and not on whatever is around you.

 Try for a blank wall or open space where people won’t be.

 A busy walkway or window can distract your viewers.